 Daily Scrum Definition

-The Daily Scrum is a daily meeting where the developers meet to exchange information about the progress towards the agreed sprint goal, the upcoming activities and possible problems or obstacles.
+The Daily Scrum is a daily event where the developers meet to exchange information about the progress towards the agreed sprint goal, the upcoming activities and possible problems or obstacles.
 It is a central component or event in Scrum.
 Since the participants usually stand in a circle for dialogue, it is also called a standup meeting or daily stand-up.

 Participation in the meeting is obligatory for developers, in addition the Scrum Master should and the Product Owner could participate.
 Representatives from other areas such as marketing, sales or documentation can also participate in the meeting.
 Ideally, guests should not have the right to speak.
 The time, duration and location of the Daily Scrum are fixed and do not have to be arranged from meeting to meeting.